Gdcorte/next-redux-persist-i18n-theming/README.md

 ## Simple React Project

+To run this project, clone the repository, run yarn install and then yarn dev.

 This is a simple project made with React Components, using Next.js framework.

 The project includes Redux with redux-persist module integrated out of the box.